Faculty and Staff

 Career Development Director

-As the Career Development Director, Katrina Nunn contributes to Next Step’s efforts to substantially grow and strengthen the career development components of the program.
+As the Career Development Director, Katrina Dubree contributes to Next Step’s efforts to substantially grow and strengthen the career development components of the program.
 She is responsible for developing, coordinating, supporting, and evaluating off-campus internships for students in the program.
 Her role also includes developing paid employment experiences for graduating students and developing close relationships with other agencies to support developing strong policies and supports for Next Steps students.
 Katrina earned her Bachelor’s degree in Sociology from Western Kentucky University and graduated with a Masters in Rehabilitation Counseling from Auburn University in 2015.
 Prior to and during graduate school, Katrina worked for the Office of Vocational Rehabilitation in Kentucky as a Rehabilitation Counselor.

 Director of Student Supports and Campus Life